iterative/dvc.org/content/docs/use-cases/ci-cd-for-machine-learning.md

 scenarios are:

 - Easy testing and quality assurance (QA)
-  - When new data is pushed in a pull request (PR), validation tests automatically run in the cloud (without each collaborator setting up potentially inconsistent local testing environments)
+  - When new data or code is pushed in a pull request (PR), validation tests automatically run in the cloud (without each collaborator setting up potentially inconsistent local testing environments)
   - Agile development: automating QA means teams can confidently deploy new